JuliaLang/www.julialang.org/drafts/_posts/2012-02-07-put-this-in-your-pipe.md

 As you can see in the last example, you can use single quotes inside of backticks, just as you would when writing shell commands.
 There is an important distinction, however.
 Although Julia's backtick syntax intentionally mimics the shell as closely as possible, this string will never be passed to a shell for interpretation.
-Instead, it is parsed by Julia itself, using the same rules as the shell to determine what command and arguments are.
+Instead, it is parsed in Julia code, using the same rules the shell uses to determine what the command and arguments are.
-You can see what the program and arguments were determined to be by accessing the `.exec` field of the command object:
+Command objects allow you to see what the program and arguments were determined to be by accessing the `.exec` field:

-    julia> cmd = `perl -e 'exit 1'`
+    julia> cmd = `perl -e 'print "Hello\n"'`
-    `perl -e 'exit 1'`
+    `perl -e 'print "Hello\n"'`

     julia> cmd.exec
-    ["perl", "-e", "exit 1"]
+    ["perl", "-e", "print \"Hello\\n\""]

-This field is a normal array of strings.
+This field is a plain old array of strings.
-You can manipulate it using normal array manipulation functions, if you like:
+You can alter it and manipulate it as you would any other array:

-    julia> cmd.exec[end] = "print \"Hello\\n\""
+    julia> cmd.exec[1] = "ruby";
-    "print \"Hello\\n\""

     julia> cmd
-    `perl -e 'print "Hello\n"'`
+    `ruby -e 'print "Hello\n"'`

     julia> run(cmd)
     Hello